Cleft Lip and Palate

-Speech-Language Pathology services for speech and feeding are provided by Jennifer Pollock and Myra Tosh.
-They work with younger patients on feeding strategies; and all of our older patients regarding speech assessments and therapy.
+Jennifer Pollock provides Speech-Language Pathology services for speech and feeding.
+She works with younger patients on feeding strategies; and all of our older patients regarding speech assessments and therapy.

 Our clinical coordinator serves as a resource in helping patients navigate care.
 Call 217-545-8000 and ask for the Cleft and Craniofacial Clinic

 Cleft lip (cheiloschisis) and cleft palate (palatoschisis) are among the most common birth defects affecting children in North America.